Bus and coach passenger rights

 If you are not offered this choice at the time, you can later complain and claim a refund for the ticket plus compensation worth 50% of the ticket price.

-If your long-distance journey (more than 250km) was scheduled to last more than 3 hours and departure is delayed by more than 90 minutes or cancelled, you are also entitled to:
+If your long-distance journey (the scheduled distance of the service (not your individual trip) is 250km or more) was scheduled to last more than 3 hours and departure is delayed by more than 90 minutes or cancelled, you are also entitled to: